ManfredGonzalez/multispectral-pineapple-detection/README.md

 Requirements:

-1.The total number of the image of the dataset should not be larger than 10K, capacity should be under 5GB, and it should be free to download, i.e. baiduyun.
+1. The total number of the image of the dataset should not be larger than 10K, capacity should be under 5GB, and it should be free to download, i.e. baiduyun.
-2.The dataset should be in the format of this repo.
+2. The dataset should be in the format of this repo.

 ## Install requirements